 You will utilise a wide range of online learning tools and content for your course that are accessible via myRMIT, including RMIT Library resources.
 These materials may include book chapters, journal articles, media articles, lecture notes, bibliographies for supplementary reading, video, and links to external websites.
 You will also have the opportunity to contribute collectively to class resources by sharing your own understanding of the subject topics.

 Assessment in this course is designed to enable you to:

-• interpret and engage in current debates about sustainable resource management;
+- interpret and engage in current debates about sustainable natural resource management;

-Assessment types may include tutorial participation, written assignments and projects and quizzes (undergraduate course only).
+Assessment types may include tutorial and online discussion participation, written assignments, GIS exercises and a practical project.

 Feedback will be provided throughout the semester by your teachers and peers in class and/or online discussions, and through individual and group feedback.